What are the aims of this leaflet?

 How do I stop the bacteria from spreading?

-• The doctor may prescribe a topical treatment such as an antibacterial soap, solution or cream to wash with.
-Sometimes an antibacterial nasal ointment is recommended be applied into each nostril for 5-7 days.
+- Your healthcare professional may prescribe a topical treatment such as an antibacterial soap, solution or cream to wash with.
+Sometimes an additional antibacterial nasal ointment is recommended to be applied into each nostril for 5-7 days to reduce the population of bacteria on the skin.
 Family members may also have to use these treatments if they are found to be carriers.

-• Keep the house clean, especially the sink, shower or bath.
+- Keep your home clean, especially the sink, shower or bath.

-• Pus contains bacteria so avoid getting the pus from the boil onto other areas of the skin.
-If pus is discharged, wash the area around carefully with an antibacterial product and also wash the hands to avoid spreading the infection.
+- Pus contains bacteria so avoid getting the pus from the boil onto other areas of the skin.
+If pus is discharged, wash the area around carefully with an antibacterial product and wash your hands to avoid spreading the infection.

 You should seek medical advice if you are not sure of the diagnosis or if you feel unwell.
 You should also see the doctor if the problem persists or if you have recurring boils.